-How to Optimize Performance and Fulfillment
+Lead Yourself First: The New Path to Performance and Fulfillment

 Sarah will share how both companies and individuals can excel in this new world of work where one’s individual identity, priorities, and sources of joy have been questioned and considered more than ever.
 And one in which a manager’s investment in their direct reports’ emotional well-being, and not just in their performance, is going to make the difference between an organization that survives and one that thrives.